Spectingular/spectingular.js/README.md

-spectingular.js
+SpectingularJS
 ===============

-SpectingularJS is a data-driven component library build on AngularJS and Bootstrap
+SpectingularJS is a data-driven component library build on [AngularJS](http://angularjs.org) and [Bootstrap](http://getbootstrap.com/)